FlorianEagox/QuizletQuery/README.md

 > `/ask/<your+question+here>/[knowledge_base_token][?expiration=20]`
 #### Request
 The first parameter is your question to search, you can use standard URL encoding.
-The second is an optional knowledge base token which you recieve after making your first query.
+The second is an optional knowledge base token which you receive after making your first query.
 The optional `expiration` is how many minutes you'd like your knowledge base to persist without being touched, if unspecified, it is set to 30 minutes.
 #### Response
 For the query of "what is the radius of the earth"